Celesca/Celesca/README.md

 # 💫 About Me:
 My name is Folk.
 I'm a Computer Engineering student <br> at King Mongkut's University of Technology Thonburi (KMUTT).
 * AI Engineer Intern at SCG
-* UX/UI Designer Part-time at SCB
+* Frontend Developer Part-time at SCB
 * Beta Microsoft Learn Student Ambassador
 * Super AI Engineer Season 5 by AIAT
 * Creative AI Camp Gen 7 by CP ALL